A Payment Entry is a record indicating that payment has been made for an invoice.

 For incoming payment, accounts posting will be done as follows.

 - Credit: Bank or Cash Account

-Since Currency Exchange Rate is fluctuating all the time, it can lead to difference in the payment amount against invoice total.
+Since Currency Exchange Rate fluctuates all the time, it can lead to a difference in the payment amount against invoice total.
 This difference amount can be booked in the Currency Exchange Gain/Loss Amount.

 Payments can also be made independent of invoices by creating a new Payment Entry.

 Internal Transfer is used in cases where the money is transferred between the same Company's accounts.
 For example, if a customer from the US using PayPal, transferring money from PayPal to a bank account can be considered as Internal Transfer.

 Following internal transfers can be managed from the Payment Entry.

 In most cases, apart from retail sales, billing and payments are separate activities.
 There are several combinations in which these payments are done.
 These cases apply to both Sales and Purchases.

 - They can be upfront (100% in advance).